-This article explains eligibility for the disability pension, how to claim and what to do if you're not eligible.
+This article explains eligibility for the disability pension, how to make a new claim and what options and supports are available to you if you're not eligible.

 What is the Disability Support Pension?

-The Disability Support Pension is a financial payment from the Australian Government to people who live with a permanent disability that stops them from working.
+The Disability Support Pension (DSP) is a financial payment from the Australian Government to people who live with a permanent injury, illness or disability that impacts their ability to work.